ported-pw/ported-pw.github.io/_posts/2016-05-08-Recovering-data-from-a-dead-Buffalo-NAS.md

 ---
 published: true
 ---
-#### I take a look at what happened with my Buffalo NAS, how to recover data from it, and how I want to avoid it happening again
+#### I take a look at what happened with my Buffalo NAS, and how to recover data from its dead corpse.
-*Have you ever thought about building your own NAS?
-Has your old one mysteriously died?
-Then this guide is for you.*

-**Disclaimer:** You should have at least built your own PC and be aware of some basic networking, security, and *NIX stuff.

 A few years ago, when everything was getting more and more connected, I decided to buy a NAS.
 It shouldn't be expensive, so I got a Buffalo LS-WXL.
 It had two 2TB drives, and some seriously shitty hardware specs, but it was enough at that time.
 Not beeing completely stupid, I set it up to back up the first drive to the second one every week (which I thanked myself for later).